celoyd/potato/README.md

 ## Quickstart

 To run the code ASAP, go to the [quickstart guide](docs/quickstart.md).
+It shows how to install this package, download some free data, and create a georeferenced pansharpened image on your computer in a few steps.

 ## Introduction

 Pansharpening is an image fusion task in satellite image processing, used on most of the satellite imagery on commercial maps.
 It’s illustrated below.

 Potato is a pansharpening research project.
 It contains a working pansharpener, documentation, and training infrastructure.
 Potato is free to use and adapt for noncommercial purposes.
+It’s meant to be useful to people who need to process satellite imagery, but also interesting to others.

-The project as a whole makes the argument that pansharpening should focus narrowly on making accurate images for human viewers. <!-- (In fact, that pansharpening as preprocessing for algorithmic pipelines is a conceptual error.) --> This leads to the guiding ideas of Potato’s design, including that:
+The project as a whole makes the argument that pansharpening should focus narrowly on making accurate images for human viewers. <!-- (In fact, that pansharpening as preprocessing for algorithmic pipelines is a conceptual error.) --> This leads to some guiding ideas, including that:

 1. Pansharpening is a function from scene-referred data to a display-referred image.
 Therefore its input should not be normalized, and it should be evaluated in perceptual terms.
 2. The correct color output for a set of multispectral band responses is not the R, G, and B bands alone, taken as sRGB channels; it is the color of the light that was measured.
 To approximate this, Potato uses a fitted matrix that transforms the 5 visible multispectral bands in the source data to an [XYZ color](https://en.wikipedia.org/wiki/CIE_1931_color_space), then the equivalent [oklab color](https://bottosson.github.io/posts/oklab/).
 Potato is trained on this bands → oklab mapping, and its loss function is a pixelwise oklab ΔE.